seanchan123/chatapult/README.md

   Implements a RAG pipeline by embedding queries, retrieving context from Qdrant, and forwarding prompts to the AI Inference Service.

 - **AI Inference Service**
-  Acts as a secure proxy to OpenAI’s ChatGPT API, managing both streaming and non-streaming responses.
+  Securely proxies requests to OpenAI’s ChatGPT API, supporting both streaming and non-streaming responses.

 - **Auth Service**
-  Handles user authentication with JWT, built with Express and MongoDB.
+  Manages user authentication with JWT, built using Express and MongoDB.

 - **Database Service**
-  Manages chats and folders, providing RESTful endpoints to create, update, retrieve, and delete data in MongoDB.
+  Provides RESTful endpoints for managing chats and folders in MongoDB.

+- **API Gateway (Kong)**
+  Simplifies backend access by routing requests from the Frontend to the appropriate microservices.

 - **Frontend**
-  A Next.js (TypeScript) application styled with Tailwind CSS.
-It provides a user interface for authentication, chat interaction, and folder management, rendering AI responses with markdown support.
+  A Next.js (TypeScript) application styled with Tailwind CSS that communicates with backend services via Kong, delivering a responsive and modern user experience.

 ---